comicfans/comicfans.github.io/_posts/2023-06-20-migrate-clearcase-to-svn.md

 svn history is correct and can be constructed correct svn history.

-it turns out to be a very good idea, I found that even after reducing history down to 600000 revisions, and file contents still dummy contents, such dump construct still spend too much time, since windows filesystem is not friendly to many small files, plus my company has antivirus protection to future lower down, or even interrupted the import process!
+it turns out to be a very good idea, I found that even after reducing history down to 600000 revisions, and file contents still being dummy contents, this dump construct still spend too much time, because windows filesystem is not friendly to many small files, and my company has antivirus protection to further slow it down, or even interrupted the import process!
-I have to try linux in virtual machine, but still too slow, I already tried ext4 on a passthrough ssd! which filesystem and disk can be faster? tmpfs on ram! tmpfs using memory as baking store , and will auto swap to disk when capacity exceeds. so I put the repo in tmpfs, thanks to the 64GB memory, the convert process speedup a lot! but I quickly hit another limitation, file number exceeds tmpfs limit, maybe nr_inodes can fix it , but I tried another method, just run svnadmin pack endlessly, it will compact the repository every 1000 revisions reduce file number, and importantly it can operate simutinously when the importing running, so I don't need to care about inode exceeds.
+I have to try linux in virtual machine, still not fast enough, I already tried ext4 on a passthrough ssd! which filesystem and disk can be faster? tmpfs on ram! tmpfs using memory as baking store , and will auto swap to disk when capacity exceeds. so I put the repo in tmpfs, thanks to the 64GB memory, the convert process speedup a lot! but I quickly hit another limitation, file number exceeds tmpfs limit, maybe nr_inodes can fix it , but I tried another method, just run svnadmin pack endlessly, it will compact the repository every 1000 revisions to reduce file number, and importantly it can operate simutinously when the importing running, so I don't need to care about inode exceeds.
 This approach has only one drawback:
 I must save the converted repository before any shutdown/crash…